ryanlhy/carpool-FE/README.md

 This project is a prototype of a specific feature within a larger carpooling application designed with a focus on safety.
 Developed using React, ExpressJS and PostgreSql the feature aims to address carpooling safety concerns with a robust Rating and Review system.

 ## Rating and Review System
 The Rating and Review system is a critical component designed to enhance the safety and trust within the carpooling community.
-This feature enables users to rate their drivers on a scale of 1-5 and provide textual feedback about their ride experience, using the ReactStars component.
+This feature enables users to rate their drivers on a scale of 1-5 and provide textual feedback about their ride experience.

+A driver verification feature is also added to ensure that drivers are exactly who they claim to be in their profiles.
+With this feature, passengers verify the identity of their drivers at the end of their ride.
+This is a crucial step, especially for our female passengers who may prefer to share rides with female drivers for safety reasons.
+Passengers simply confirm if the driver who served them matches the profile shown when they booked their ride.

 This user-generated content fosters transparency and accountability within the service, contributing to its overall quality and reliability.

 ## Project Thought Process
 The motivation behind this project was to contribute towards making transportation safer, particularly within the realm of carpooling services.
 With user safety as a priority, the idea of a Rating and Review System was conceived to encourage transparency and accountability.